Canal boat holidays on the Leeds & Liverpool Canal

 Gardens are great places to visit on a canal boat holiday, offering beautiful vistas, cafes serving dishes made with produce grown on site, and places for quiet contemplation and inspiration.

-There are dozens of beautiful gardens to visit within easy reach of our canals and rivers, so we’ve put together our Top 9 gardens to enjoy on a canal boat holiday in 2024:
+There are dozens of beautiful gardens to visit within easy reach of our canals and rivers.

 Enjoy spectacular views of Snowdonia from the gardens of Plas Newydd, close to the Llangollen Canal in North Wales